Skip to content

 The project integrates the following code verification tools:

-• ESLint for JavaScript code checking
+• Oxfmt for code formatting

 • Stylelint for CSS style checking